hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Having said that, I'm pretty sure there will be no consensus on rules or style of a userspace parser.
 Instead everyone should eventually specialize it to own tastes.

 [14:19:06](#oyILz1bhcobkxyGW11YueWM8-YTe2XTgLX-7vtuRdr4) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 I can imagine there being multiple subsystems, parse generators, so that one can choose from what fits best.
-And if not, parse is good enough to write such thing myself, with some advices from the community Ì†ΩÌπÇ
+And if not, parse is good enough to write such thing myself, with some advices from the community üôÇ

 [18:43:42](#-fu02Hm57bgd5G5PGnt3kDMmALKCXw3GWa-QRNqgApQ) <greggirwin (Gregg Irwin)>:
 Does anyone else have an issue with Gitter not showing thread messages?
 The thread sidebar is always empty for me these days.